Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 Storage

-Make ahead: you can make the red pepper sauce in advance and store it in the refrigerator for up to 5 days in a mason jar.
+Make ahead: You can make the red pepper sauce for meal prep and store it in a mason jar in the refrigerator for up to 4 days.
 You can also freeze the sauce for up to 3 months.

-Refrigerator: keep red pepper pasta leftovers in an airtight container in the fridge for up to 48 hours.
+Refrigerator: Keep red pepper pasta leftovers in an airtight container for 48 hours.

 By: Nico Pallotta